Figures of Speech by Name

 Synesthesia is the mixing of one type of sensory input with another in an impossible way, such as speaking of how a color sounds, or how a smell looks.

-Synomia is the listing of a series of synonyms for emphasis.
+Synomia is the listing of a series of synonyms or near synonyms for emphasis.
+“How weary, stale, flat, and unprofitable / Seem to me all the uses of this world!”
+Hamlet, 1.2.133

 Transferred epithets are adjectives that should properly modify one word but is shifted to another word in the same sentence.
 “The fearful passage of their death-mark'd love,” Romeo and Juliet, 1P.1